neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 **Recommendations**

-I used one of the outputs of my matrix factorization exercise (a petition vs. topic matrix) as the starting point to build a petition recommendation system using collaborative filtering (with topic importances in place of where one might normally use user ratings).
+I used one of the outputs of my matrix factorization exercise (a petition vs. topic matrix) as the starting point to build a petition recommendation system using a content-based approach to filtering (using topic importances in place of where one might normally use user ratings).
 I used cosine similarity to compute the pairwise distances between all petitions in the matrix based on the topic importances.
 Due to hardware limitations, I was only able to calculate this for the first 10K of the petitions in my matrix - with more time I would have re-hosted the project on an AWS EC2 GPU instance and tried again with all the petitions in my dataset!

 By ranking the resulting entries in the similarity matrix, I was able to produce the most similar petitions (by topic distribution).
 For example, a few of the most similar petitions for ‘Maximum Sentence for Darius Ewing for Setting Dog, Justice, on Fire' were: